binarybottle/optimize_layouts/keyboards/README_keyboards.md

   ```

 ### Step 2.
 Optimally arrange the remaining letters.
-The following steps act on each of Step 1's 11,880 configuration files.
+The following steps act on each of Step 1's output files.

   ##### 2.1.
 Remove 2 letters from the 2 least comfortable of the 16 keys.